cesarroncon/Simple_Laravel_Project/README.md

 # Simple_Laravel_Project
-Project created by 'Node Studio Treinamentos' on YouTube, with added features done by me.
+Added features developed by me to complement the project showcased by 'Node Studio Treinamentos' on YouTube.